AdamWilsonLab/meshSDM/README.md

 ## Overview

 This repository is structured as an R package, however it was written to perform a particular set of analyses for this paper.
 Not all functions are well documented and some are specific to our particular dataset.
-If you want to rerun all or part of the analysis, you can follow the scripts in the `workflow` folder.
+If you want to rerun all or part of the analysis, you should start running the functions in the `R` folder first, and then you can follow the scripts in the `workflow` folder.
 If you want to use these functions on another dataset, some modifications may be necessary.

+- Data are found in [Zenodo public repository](https://doi.org/10.5281/zenodo.7487349).
 - Functions used in the library meshSDM can be found in the `R` folder.
-- Data are found in [Zenodo public repository](https://doi.org/10.5281/zenodo.7487349)
-- Scripts to process and reshape the data prior to analysis, to fit and project Maxent on 3D meshes,and to compare habitat suitability between taxa are available in the `workflow` folder and scripts can be run in the following order:
+- Scripts to process and reshape the data prior to analysis, to fit and project Maxent on 3D meshes,and to compare habitat suitability between taxa are available in the `workflow` folder.
+Within the `workflow` folder scripts are organized in order and they should be run as follows:

 `workflow/01_Data_Processing_mesh.R`